baselime/docs/getting-started/quick-start.md

 The CloudFormation template will:
 - Create a role with read-only access to your account, plus permission to create a Lambda Function and add permissions to it
 - An S3 Bucket, to store usage data
-- An SNS Topic, used to signal new data in the aforementionned S3 Bucket
+- An SNS Topic, used to signal new data in the aforementioned S3 Bucket
 - A CloudTrail Trail, used to register changes to your serverless architecture

 We've open-sourced the CloudFormation template [here](../extending/integration.md).